cmdcolin/docusaurus-nav-issue/README.md

 Was version beta.6 at time of writing

-Then edit docs/intro to have a section header, and link to a couple other pages
+All that I modified was editing docs/intro to have a section header, and link to a couple other pages

-Then run
+All you have to do to reproduce

 ```
 yarn build